Quadricopter/ExtIO_Alinco/README.md

 - You should find dll files in `ExtIO_Alinco\Release` directory

 # Current Work In Progress
-- Better `alinco.c` code factorization
+- Configuration GUI and `Windows Registry` instead of `.ini` file.
-- Configuration GUI instead of `.ini` file.
+- Uniq DLL for ever Alinco device? (pro/cons)